 |Class||Level||Max Fine||Min Sentence||Max Sentence|

-The Krupp Law Firm provides extraordinary representation in these Common Drug Cases and others.
+The Krupp Law Firm provides extraordinary representation in these common drug cases.

-Each link below provides an in depth article with laws and consequences explain in detail by Ryan.
+Each link below provides an in depth article with laws and consequences by Ryan Krupp.